eristoddle/zen-notebook/README.md

 ## Features Currently in Executable Version

 The application is still in alpha.
 The most recently version will be in the source code and in the Mac build because I am currently working on a Mac.
 I will keep the executables updated on a regular basis when I have added important features or fix major bugs.
 But I can tell I didn't start creating executables until I had a version I trusted to use on a daily basis as a replacement for Red Notebook.
-And most of the beta version punchlist items come from bugs I found and ideas I had while using it every day.
+And most of the beta version punch list items come from bugs I found and ideas I had while using it every day.

 - Distraction free writing environment: All menus and configuration options are hidden until needed.
 A small barely visible nav bar at the top left of the GUI becomes 100% visible when hovered with the mouse.
 The buttons activate various menus.
 The application can be made full screen.
 - Emulates a daily journal/diary/notebook in an electronic application: Written content is saved to dates and the date can be changed used an interactive calendar